 Best Water for Spider Plants

 The quality of the water matters more than you probably realize.
-Spider plants can be sensitive to the minerals and chemicals in tap water, particularly fluoride and chlorine, which can cause the leaf tips to turn brown.
-To avoid this:
+Spider plants are sensitive when it comes to chemicals and minerals found in tap water.
+Fluoride and chlorine especially as they cause the leaf tips to turn brown.

-• Distilled water is a great option as it’s free from minerals.
+- Distilled water works well as it’s free from minerals.

-• Rainwater is ideal because it’s naturally soft and contains fewer chemicals, plus it’s free!
+- Rainwater is perfect because it’s naturally soft and contains fewer chemicals.
+Plus it’s free!

-• If you must use tap water, let it sit out overnight to allow some of the chemicals to dissipate.
+- If you must use tap water, let it sit out overnight as some of the chemicals will have dissipated by the next morning.

 Soil and Fertilizer

-Watering habits are only part of the equation.
-The type of soil you use and how often you fertilize can drastically impact how much water your spider plant needs.
+Watering the right way is only part of it though.
+The type of soil you use and how often you fertilize will also play a big role in how much water your spider plant needs.

 Soil Mix